What are Red Book Valuations Used for?

-We are an independent RICS Regulated practice, with RICS Registered Valuers undertaking Valuation Reports on behalf of our clients, that are carried out in accordance with the current RICS Practice Statements, Guidance Notes and Standards.
-These are generally known as Red Book Valuations.
+Neil Moran Associates is an independent RICS Regulated practice, with RICS Registered Valuers that prepare Valuation Reports on behalf of our clients.
+We undertake Red Book property valuations on commercial and residential properties across the Home Counties.
+All are carried out following the current RICS Practice Statements, Guidance Notes and Standards.